 Best time to visit Lisbon

 Lisbon is a year-round destination, although the best time to visit is undoubtedly late Spring or early Autumn.
 Like Barcelona, Venice, and Amsterdam, Lisbon is one of the most visited cities in Europe.
-This means that in Summer (June, July, and August) or during the holidays (Easter, for example), it can get very crowded.
+This means that it can get very crowded in the summer (June, July, and August) or during the holidays (Easter, for example).
 And also more expensive.
 Winters are generally mild but can be somewhat rainy.
+If possible, when planning your trip to Lisbon, try to visit during the weekdays since Lisbon is a hot weekend getaway in Europe.

-If you can only spend two days in Lisbon during peak season, I advise you to buy Skip the Line tickets for the main attractions.
+If you can only spend two days in Lisbon during the peak season, I advise you to buy Skip the Line tickets for the main attractions.
 That way, you’ll avoid wasting time queueing.

 LISBON CARD

-The best way to get around in Lisbon (aside from walking) is to buy the Lisboa Card, which is really convenient.
+The best way to get around Lisbon (aside from walking) is to buy the Lisboa Card, which is really convenient.
 You can choose between a 24h, 48h, or 72h Lisbon Card to get unlimited access to all public transportation.
-Furthermore, the Lisboa Card provides additional benefits, like a free pass in 35 museums and monuments, plus discounts on other places of interest and activities.
+Furthermore, the Lisboa Card provides additional benefits, like a free pass to 35 museums and monuments, plus discounts on other places of interest and activities.

 You can buy the Lisboa Card once you get there at the Ask Me Tourist Offices and Turismo de Lisboa facilities and shops.
-However, if you want to save time and start using public transport right away, I suggest you buy your Lisboa Card in advance and redeem it at the Airport.
+However, if you want to save time and start using public transport right away, I suggest you buy your Lisboa Card in advance and redeem it at the Airport

 Lisbon itinerary: Day 1

 You can, of course, discover Lisbon by yourself and at your own pace.
-However, if you want to learn more about the capital of Portugal, its history, and other curiosities, a guided tour is a good idea.
+However, if you want to learn more about the capital of Portugal, its history, and other curiosities, a guided tour is a good introduction.
 Here are a few Lisbon tours which are worth looking at:

 Rossio Square